Nine Inch Nails

 Recorded during personal turmoil.
 Details Reznor's descent into the abyss.

-Many people describe Trent Reznor as a musical genius; not merely for his mastery of traditional instruments including the piano, tuba, saxophone, guitar, and drums, nor for his multiple Grammy and Academy Award-winning electronic compositions, but because he punches the face of socially acceptable music so hard its neck breaks and is lauded by critics and fans while he does it.
+Many people describe Trent Reznor as a musical genius; not merely for his mastery of traditional instruments including the piano, tuba, saxophone, guitar, and drums, nor for his multiple Grammy and Academy Award-winning electronic compositions, but because he punches socially acceptable music in the face so hard its neck breaks, and is lauded by critics and fans while he does it.

 While Nirvana protested the transformation of ordinary people into gluttonous consumers "here we are now, entertain us", Nine Inch Nails used the aesthetic of BDSM to explore darker, more taboo themes of violent sex, humiliation, dehumanisation, and control.
 The truly vile lyrics to 'Big Man With a Gun' are a perfect example: